A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: Experimental results

-\emph{Layered honeycomb lattice with ${J_{\text{eff}} = 1/2}$ ground state}---We performed single crystal neutron diffraction for YbCl$_3$ at room temperature on the Four-Circle Diffractometer (HB-3A) at the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory (ORNL) \cite{neutron}.
 A good fit to the experimental data suggests the sample is of high quality.
 The refined crystallographic data are summarized in Table~\ref{tab.1}.
 The compound crystallizes in the monoclinic $C2/m$ space group, the same as $\alpha$-RuCl$_3$ \cite{debyetemp1}.
 The slightly distorted edge-sharing YbCl$_6$ octahedra form layered honeycomb $ab$ planes, as shown in Fig.~\ref{fig:c}(a).
 The out-of-plane nearest neighbor distance of Yb$^{3+}$ is 6.3326 $\AA$ and the in-plane nearest neighbor distance is 3.90(1) $\AA$ with the ratio of them being 1.62, slightly less than 1.75 found in $\alpha$-RuCl$_3$ \cite{debyetemp1}.
-As a Kramers ion, under the crystal electric field (CEF) with $C_{2}$ point group symmetry, the eight-fold degenerate ${J=7/2}$ states of the Yb$^{3+}$ ion are split with the CEF ground state being at least two-fold degenerated due to time reversal symmetry.